 Please don't travel until it's safe to do so!
 Our travel posts are great for making future plans or dreaming about your next escape.
 Also, please note that this post may contain affiliate links from which we earn a small commission at no extra cost to you.

 Did you know that you can score a totally private camping spot perched on the banks of a wild river less than an hour from Portland, Maine?
-Not only that, but the campsite in question is really more like a glamping site, and in our humble opinion, one of the best spots to get off the grid and go glamping in Maine.
+Not only that, but the campsite in question is really more like an awesome New England glamping site, and in our humble opinion, one of the best spots to get off the grid and go glamping in Maine.

 We’re so fortunate that Tentrr teamed up with Riverside Lavender Farm in Steep Falls, Maine to create a one-of-a-kind glamping experience that is totally private and unlike any overcrowded campground you’ll find in Maine, or anywhere else for that matter.

 Glamping in Maine during the summer months will allow you take full advantage of the Saco River — swimming, kayaking, boating, and fishing, but I could definitely envision this spectacular location for a fall getaway as well.
 Here’s everything you need to know to embark on a sublime Maine glamping trip at Riverside Lavender Farm, courtesy of Tentrr.

 What in the World is Tentrr?

 So glad you asked!
 Tentrr is an online discovery platform that connects landowners (known as CampKeepers in the Tentrr world) with the camping community.
 Similar to Airbnb, campers use the Tentrr booking platform to find private, one-of-a-kind camping and glamping opportunities across the United States.

 Tentrr campsites are carefully scouted and designed to offer plenty of privacy on unique and beautiful landscapes.
 The average Tentrr campsite sits on 12 acres, and many of them feature gorgeous views, access to water, or onsite hiking trails.